-The Scientific Advisory Board of The Marfan Foundation (a committee of experts in basic and clinical research) will review each LOI.
-Please note that it is the policy of The Marfan Foundation not to provide comments or feedback about unsuccessful LOI applications.
+The Scientific Advisory Board of The Marfan Foundation, a committee of experts in basic and clinical research, will review each LOI.
+Please note that The Marfan Foundation's policy is not to provide comments or feedback about unsuccessful LOI applications.